Sparse Polynomial Matrix Optimization: Introduction

 \section{Introduction}

-This paper is concerned with verification of polynomial matrix inequalities (PMI) and solving polynomial matrix optimization (PMO) problems.
-A \ac{PMI} is a statement that a polynomially-defined symmetric matrix is \ac{PSD} over the locus of PSDness of other polynomially defined symmetric matrices \cite{nie2011polynomial}. \acp{PMI} are a generalization of (scalar) polynomial nonnegativity statements.
-Linear matrix inequalities are specific instances of \acp{PMI} restricted to degree 1 \cite{helton2007linear}, but \acp{PMI} may describe nonconvex sets.
-Applications of \acp{PMI} include finding stability regions of autoregressive linear systems \cite{henrion2003ellipsoidal, henrion2011inner}, sizing beams to minimize the cost of truss topologies under structural constraints \cite{tyburec2021global}, performing frequency-domain system identification of low-order linear systems under stability constraints \cite{abdalmoaty2023frequency}, and simplifying optimal control tasks in the case where the applied input is constrained to lie in a semidefinite-representable set \cite{miller2021analysis}.
+This paper is concerned with improving the tractability of verifying of polynomial matrix inequalities (PMI) and of solving polynomial matrix optimization (PMO) problems.
+A \ac{PMI} is a formula asserting that a polynomially-defined symmetric matrix is \ac{PSD} over some given set \cite{nie2011polynomial}. \acp{PMI} are a generalization of (scalar) polynomial inequalities.
+Linear matrix inequalities are specific instances of \acp{PMI} restricted to degree one \cite{helton2007linear}, but \acp{PMI} may describe nonconvex sets.
+Applications of \acp{PMI} include finding stability regions of autoregressive linear systems \cite{ henrion2011inner}, sizing beams to minimize the cost of frame topologies under structural constraints \cite{tyburec2021global}, performing frequency-domain system identification of low-order linear systems under stability constraints \cite{abdalmoaty2023frequency}, and simplifying optimal control tasks in the case where the applied input is constrained to lie in a semidefinite-representable set \cite{miller2021analysis}.
 Refer to \cite{chesi2010lmi} for a survey of linear matrix inequality methods for solving polynomial optimization problems arising in control.

 Polynomial optimization problems (POP) are programs where the objective and all constraints are defined by polynomials (forming a basic semialgebraic set).
 All POPs can be translated into equivalent programs with scalar linear objectives for which the constraint sets are described by polynomial inequality constraints.
 Checking nonnegativity of a polynomial over a basic semialgebraic set is generically an NP-hard problem, which extends (by reformulations in terms of membership oracles) to a generic NP-hardness of solving POPs \cite{murty1985some}.
-Methods to verify polynomial nonnegativity include satisfiability solvers (e.g. dReal \cite{gao2013dreal}) and \ac{SOS} methods \cite{lasserre2009moments, blekherman2012semidefinite}.
+Methods to verify polynomial nonnegativity include satisfiability solvers (e.g. dReal \cite{gao2013dreal}) and \ac{SOS} methods \cite{blekherman2012semidefinite}.